 We use a mix of specialist apps such as WikiCamps (for campsites, $8), FuelCheck (NSW, free) or FuelMap (nationwide, free), Google Maps (for major routes, local businesses etc, free), Garmin inReach mini (safety), and social media including YouTube (community).

 Similarly, we use more than one navigation app and multiple map layers.
-When travelling long distance on well-marked roads, Waze (free) is good for crowd sourced information about speed traps and other hazards.
+When travelling long distance on highways and well-marked roads, Waze (free) is good for crowd sourced information about speed traps and other hazards.

 But once we slow down and get dirty on 4WD bush tracks, we need a quality navigation app and a topographic map with good local detail.
 We switch between the LPI NSW Topographic map (for information on gates, property boundaries, forestry tracks etc) and open-source maps (less cluttered, easy to read).
 Occasionally, we also refer to satellite imagery to see what the land looks like.